billyangbc/k3d-pi5/README.md

 # Setup home-lab cloud environment with ansible and k3d

 This resposity contains instructions to setup home-lab cloud environment with ansible and k3d.
-**Note**: This repository is to setup local cloud cluster, and NOT for production usage.
+**Note**: This repository is to setup local cloud cluster.
+It is for local development, it is NOT for production usage.

 ## Base Usage

 ### 1. Setup inventory file

 Create an inventory file under base folder.
 Or copy inventory-sample.yml to inventory and update it.

 ### 2. Run ansible playbook